heddatellef/Webutviklling/README.md

 interfaces, one for our reducers and one  to keep the different actions.
 We see this as a reasonable division to create structure in our folders.

 #### State management with Redux
 We have used React Redux for state management in our application.
 Redux makes is possible and easy to store and update global state.
-The global state is stores in Store
+The global state is stores in Store.
-(tror ikke vi bruker store, men vi lagerer vel fortsatt verdiene på noen måte? ).
 We use dispatch to send the action to a reducer.
 In our case, we only have one reducer; countriesReducer.tsx.
-This will update the state based on which the action, and which payload that has been sent from dispatch.
+This will update the state based on which action, and which payload that has been sent from dispatch.
+We have used Redux to manipulate the table at the bottom of the website.
+Redux is used to save the category which the user has choisen to rank the results by.
+A skip value in redux is used for the pagination of the table.

 #### Backend